canibanoglu/tango_with_django_book/chapters/templates_static.rst

 Exercises
 ---------
-	* On your about page add a picture.
+	* Convert the about page to use a template too from a template called ``about.html``.
+	* Within the ``about.html`` template, add a picture stored within your project's static media.